10 Things I’ve Learned From Travelling Solo Around New Zealand

-I first moved to Aotearoa New Zealand two months after my 18th birthday in 2012 and called it home for the next 8 years until moving back to Europe in 2020. (on a container ship, which is quite a big story).
+I first moved to New Zealand two months after my 18th birthday in 2012 and called it home for 8 years until moving back to Europe in 2020. (on a container ship, which is quite a big story).

-At the time I had barely travelled solo and had to find the most convenient and budget-friendly way of getting out there and exploring.
+At the time I had barely traveled solo and had to find the most convenient and budget-friendly way of getting out there and exploring.

 In the years that followed, I went on more long solo trips around New Zealand with the highlight being a one-month road trip from the top of the North Island in Auckland all the way down south to Queenstown and back up again.

-I mostly slept in DOC camping sites or in my car when the weather was horribly bad and drove more than 7 thousand kilometres around the country.
+I mostly slept in DOC camping sites or in my car when the weather was bad and in total, drove more than 7 thousand kilometres around the country.

-If you are considering setting out on your first solo adventure here are some things I’ve learned about travelling solo around New Zealand!
+If you are considering setting out on your first solo adventure as well, here are some things I’ve learned about traveling solo around New Zealand!

 Okay, what even is safe?
 Let’s get that out of the way first.
 Safety is a feeling not a fact and it largely depends on the experience you are going to have.
 One tiny bad experience can negatively impact everything.